After heart transplant surgery, you begin the journey of healing and enjoying the gift of your new heart.

 If you have any concerns about your meds or their side-effects, call the transplant office at 412-648-6202 or toll-free at 844-548-4591.

 The nutritionist on your heart transplant team will work with you to create an eating plan.

-You'll need to be careful about eating certain foods high in these nutrients to keep them in proper range.
+And your meds can affect your potassium, phosphorous, and magnesium levels.
+You'll need to be careful about eating foods high in these nutrients to keep them in proper range.

 Your meal plan will suggest foods for you based on your medications.

 - Eat recommended fruits, veggies, and lean meats.

 - Avoid salty snacks, canned soups, or premade meals that tend to be high in sodium (salt).

 It's important you follow these guidelines to heal faster and make sure your new heart is working the way it should.

 Exercises for the heart